 Meeting medicare minutes can be stressful.

 3. Patients pass away

-There is more "end of life" issues in this setting which is difficult at times.
-The silver lining is all the patient advocacy and education you can do with end- of-life, quality of life, and dypshagia.
+There is more “end of life” issues in this setting which is difficult at times.
+The silver lining there is a lot of patient advocacy and education you can do with end- of-life, quality of life, and dypshagia.